nathan-beneke/SortingCompetitionMaterials2017/README.md

 ## How do you need to sort the data

 Given a number N, let P(N) be the product of the two smallest different prime factors of N, or the only prime factor of N if it only has one.
+P(1) = 1 by definition.
 For instance:

 * P(100) = 10
 * P(8) = 2